gatsbyjs/gatsby/docs/docs/building-a-contact-form.md

 ### Getform

 Getform is a form backend platform which offers a free-plan for handling form submissions on static sites.
-In order to begin receiving form submissions from your Gatsby site, you must first create a form on the Gatsby site.
-When creating the form, direct the http POST method to the Getform, by placing the `name` attributes for the fields you want to make visible. (name, email, message etc.)
+Begin by creating a form on your Gatsby site that you can receive submissions from.
+When creating the form, direct the HTTP POST method to the Getform, by placing the `name` attributes for the fields you want to make visible. (name, email, message etc.)

 ```jsx:title=src/pages/contact.js
 <form method="post" action="https://getform.io/{your-unique-getform-endpoint}">